CEJiang/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 - Name: 江仲恩

 ## Introduction
-In this assignment, we develop a robust cell instance segmentation model that accurately classifies and segments cells in microscopy images from the HW3 dataset.
-To achieve strong generalization performance, we adopt the Mask R-CNN framework with a Swin-Tiny backbone, a Region Proposal Network (RPN), and dedicated classification and segmentation heads.
+In this assignment, we developed a robust cell instance segmentation model capable of accurately classifying and segmenting cells in microscopy images from the HW3 dataset.
+To enhance the model’s generalization ability, we adopted the Mask R-CNN architecture with Swin-Tiny as the backbone, a Region Proposal Network (RPN), a Path Aggregation Network (PAN), and dedicated classification and segmentation heads.
-Given the limited dataset size, we apply **Repeated Augmentation** techniques to effectively increase the diversity of training samples.
+Given the limited size of the dataset, we applied **Repeated Augmentation** during training to effectively increase the diversity of training samples.
+To further boost inference performance, we introduced multiple Test-Time Augmentation (TTA) strategies, including horizontal and vertical flips, 90°/180° rotations, brightness and contrast adjustments, hue shifts, Gaussian blur, and transposition.
+Each augmented image was transformed back to the original space and aggregated, followed by Non-Maximum Suppression (NMS) to remove redundant predictions and retain the most confident ones.
-Our best configuration achieves a mean Average Precision (mAP) of **0.3949**, demonstrating the effectiveness of our model architecture and optimization strategies.
+Our best configuration achieved a mAP of 0.**4488**, demonstrating the overall effectiveness of our model architecture, training strategy, and inference-time enhancements.

 ## How to install